 As part of our $8 billion, 5-year capital investment plan, we're renovating stations, modernizing fare collection systems, upgrading services for our buses, subways, and ferries, and improving the accessibility of the entire system.

 The work is part of the MBTA's $8 billion, 5-year capital improvement program.
 During weekend work in September 2019 at Bowdoin, our crews replaced 312 feet of track near Bowdoin for a smoother ride.

-Starting in May and through June 2020, track replacement work will resume between Bowdoin and Airport stations.
+In May 2020, track replacement work will resume between Bowdoin and Airport stations.
 Starting in August, we will again close sections of track between Bowdoin and Airport so we can begin working on harbor tunnel improvements.